 - Roll the pineapple jam into individual small balls.
 Set aside.

-- Use a rolling pin to roll out the pastry dough into a quarter inch thick sheet.
-Use a cookie cutter to cut out dough.
-Make a divot in the center of the cookie, then place one ball of pineapple jam in the middle.
+- Make a divot in the center of each cookie, then nestle one pineapple jam ball in the middle.

 oh wow, i remember making these as a kid.
 Old school classic.